Robredo ends Djokovic bid for elusive Cincinnati title

 Unable to register even a single break chance in the first, Wawrinka broke Cilic five times over the next two sets to seal the win.

-Eighth seed Andy Murray, twice a Cincinnati champion, also need three sets and two and a half hours to tame top ranked American John Isner 6-7(3) 6-4 7-6(2).
+Eighth seed Murray, twice a Cincinnati champion, also need three sets and two and a half hours to tame Isner 6-7(3) 6-4 7-6(2).

 The 11th seeded Isner, a Cincinnati finalist a year ago, blasted 21 aces past his Scottish opponent but could not manage a break the entire match.